 Moses Itauma turned professional at 17.
 By 19, he was knocking out grown men with the kind of power that makes heavyweight boxing exciting again.
-But the story that matters isn't the knockouts - it's what happened before them.
+But the story that matters is not the knockouts - it is what happened before them.

-Itauma didn't appear from nowhere.
+Itauma did not appear from nowhere.
 He came through the amateur system, trained at a community boxing club, and developed his skills the same way every young boxer does - one session at a time, learning the basics before anything else.

 The Amateur Foundation